-That means companies across the US are scrambling to fill a leadership void.
-And, if the trend continues, it means that every company should be preparing for the sudden need to find a new chief executive.
+That means companies across the US are scrambling to fill a leadership void when a CEO leaves or unexpectedly resigns.
+And if the trend continues, it means that every company should be preparing for the sudden need to find a new chief executive.

-Here, we look at the most important steps a company should take when there is a vacancy at the top of the leadership team.
+Here, we outline the most important steps a company should take when the CEO quits.

 1. Ensure Continuity of Leadership